groupdocs-conversion/GroupDocs.Conversion-Products/content/conversion/java/htm-to-tiff.en.md

     enable: true
     title_left: "Steps to convert HTM to TIFF in Java"
     content_left: |
-        [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java/) makes it easy for developers to convert a HTM file to TIFF with a few lines of code.
+        [GroupDocs.Conversion for Java](https://products.groupdocs.com/conversion/java/) allows developers to easily convert HTM file to TIFF with a few lines of code.

-        * Create an instance of the Converter class and provide the file HTM with the full path
+        * Create a new instance of the Converter class and upload the file HTM with the full path
-        * Create and set ConvertOptions for TIFF type.
+        * Set ConvertOptions for document type to TIFF
-        * Call the Converter.Convert method and pass the full path and format (TIFF) as a parameter
+        * Call the convert() method and pass the document name (full path) and format (TIFF) as a parameter

     title_right: "System Requirements"
     content_right: |
-        Basic conversion with GroupDocs.Conversion for Java can be done in just a few simple steps.
+        Basic conversion with GroupDocs.Conversion for Java API can be done with just a few lines of code.
 Our APIs are supported on all major platforms and operating systems.
 Before executing the code below, make sure you have the following prerequisites installed on your system.

         * Operating systems: Microsoft Windows, Linux, MacOS
         * Development environments: NetBeans, Intellij IDEA, Eclipse, etc.